MDTGroup/Market/README.md

     - [ ] Following sellers
     - [ ] Newest posts, User's choice and Editor's choice
 - [ ] User can view post detail
+- [ ] Mark a post that read/unread
 - [ ] User can see other user's profile and posts
 - [ ] User can follow each other
 - [ ] User can submit/edit/delete a post with images (from camera, taken photo), price, description, status, location...